jacoscaz/treesandrobots.github.io/_posts/2023-04-08-using-computers-outdoors-with-polarized-glasses.md

 <figure>
   <img src="{{ '/images/2023-04-08-using-computers-outdoors-with-polarized-glasses/stand.jpg' | prepend: site.baseurl | prepend: site.url }}">
   <figcaption>
-    Never miss a chance to play with Lego&#8482;
+    Never miss a chance to play with Lego&#8482;, particularly as a grown-up.
   </figcaption>
 </figure>

-All this said, staring at computer screens outdoor in bright light for long stretches of time may still damage your vision, polarized lenses or not.
-Do so at your own risk and take care of your eyesight by wearing sunglasses rated for [UV400 protection][2].
+Staring at computer screens outdoor in bright light for long stretches of time may still damage your vision, polarized lenses or not.
+Do so at your own risk!
+Furthermore, do not make the mistake of getting sunglasses with poor or absent UV protection as they _will_ cause more damage your vision than having no glasses at all would.
+Aim for eyewear with [UV400 protection][2] or similar.

+With that disclaimer out of the way, the combination of the MacBook's bright screen and of my polarized sunglasses, together with an adequate amount of shade, truly made for a couple of hours of very pleasant work with none of the discomfort I had experienced in previous outdoor working sessions.

 [1]: https://en.wikipedia.org/wiki/Polarization_(physics)#Polarized_sunglasses
 [2]: https://en.wikipedia.org/wiki/Sunglasses#Protection
 [3]: https://en.wikipedia.org/wiki/Polarizer